 Final word from Sportdoctorlondon about steroid injection for De Quervain’s tenosynovitis

 Overall, De Quervain’s tenosynovitis is a painful condition.
-It would be best to try simple treatments, such as a thumb spica splint, anti-inflammatory tablets, and creams like ibuprofen.
-In severe cases, we recommend a steroid injection for De Quervain’s tenosynovitis to reduce inflammation and pain, followed by hand therapy.
+Simple treatments, such as a thumb spica splint, anti-inflammatory tablets, and creams like ibuprofen, would be best.
+In severe cases, we recommend a steroid injection to reduce inflammation and pain, followed by hand therapy.
 Surgery should only be used as a last resort.

 Other elbow and hand conditions: